-The rough track continues to descend into the Oturere valley: in the distance is the Kaimanawa Ranges and Rangipo Desert.
+The Tongariro Northern Circuit track is pretty rough here as it continues to descend into the Oturere valley: in the distance is the Kaimanawa Ranges and Rangipo Desert.

 The stark, moon-like (and water-less!) desert landscape was caused by two million years of volcanic eruptions, especially the Taupo eruption a mere 2000 years ago, which coated the landscape with a thick layer of pumice.
 As a reminder of the volcanic forces that sculpted the terrain, Mount Ngauruhoe and Mount Ruapehu are visible above the valley.

 I’m glad to finally reach the Oturere Hut around 4pm, where I can fill up my water bottle from the tank and have a break.
 Behind the cozy hut is a small camping ground, and at the end of the camping ground there’s a view of the Oturere Stream tumbling down the valley.